As the holiday season draws near, there is no shortage of festive activities to enjoy in London.

-The annual ice skating rink returned to the grand courtyard at Somerset House on 17 November 2016 until 15 January 2017.
-After dark the rink transforms into an open-air nightclub on selected dates with top DJs playing.
+The annual ice skating rink returned to the grand courtyard at Somerset House on 15 November 2017 and will continue until 14 January 2018.

 Add a touch of glamour to your evening with several luxury skate extras on offer, including Champagne and Truffles or a Cream Tea in Fortnum’s Lodge.